UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_06.md

 ```

 <br>
-Save the file, and add and commit it with Git.
+Save the file, add it to the staging area, and commit the changes with Git.
 Then try git status again.
-You should see:
+You should now see that the files are ignored by Git:

 ```
 On branch main